the-anna-project/annad/doc/concept/connection.md

 ###### map information ID to input tree ID
 When having an information ID given it needs to be mapped to an input tree ID.
 That way a mapping to an organizational structure can be achieved.
+In fact some feature of an input sequence can be part of many different input seuqeuences.
-The following key maps an information ID to an input tree ID.
+The following key maps an information ID to many input tree IDs.

 ```
-<prefix>:information-id:input-tree-id:<information-id>   <input-tree-id>
+<prefix>:information-id:input-tree-id:<information-id>   <input-tree-id>,<input-tree-id>,...
 ```

 ---